The Māori Land Court

 Anyone who has an interest in an issue that the Māori Land Court has made a decision about can apply for the court to hold a rehearing.

-You must apply within 28 days after the order was made.
+You must apply within 20 working days after the order was made.
 A late application can be accepted if the judge is satisfied you couldn’t have applied earlier.

 Note: A decision of the Māori Appellate Court can’t be reheard.